noec764/erpnext/docs/dooks/manufacturing/articles/capacity-planning.md

 2. Workstation

-    Add each Workstation in your Dooks account from:
+    Add each Workstation in your Dokie account from:

     `Manufacturing > Bill of Materials > Workstation`